sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 * **API:**
 	* **Internal:**
-		/
 		* When trying to activate an expired subcription, it will now tell the correct error.
-			* From 7009 to 308, because it tried to allow a margin of error incorrectly.
+			* The error code has been changed from 7009 to 308, because it tried to allow a margin of error incorrectly.
 	* **External:**
 		* May 9th, 2017: Cancelled subscriptions now pass the end-date too.